 I want to end these notes by directly addressing friends and enemies in the struggle.

-The last shall be first, for real though.
-Let us look at the poorest, most desperate, and most vulnerable among us, as the symbols of everything that we are living, fighting, and dying for, and never be tempted by the cheap displays and mellifluous appeals of the imperialist stooge.
+The last shall be first, for real.
+Let us look at the poorest, the most desperate and vulnerable among us, as symbols of everything we are living, fighting, and dying for; and may we never be tempted by the cheap display and mellifluous appeal of imperial stooges.

-Now, to the white nation: know that your charmed life is built on contradictions that it cannot resolve.
-It brought us here to build the homes, the towns and cities, the agriculture, the factories, its commercial sector on the cheap, and acts like it's doing us a favor by pressing us down into ghettos, rather than shipping us "back where we came from."
-It keeps us landless and artificially unemployed, so that we can be moved around at the leisure of the economy, so that we can enrich the landlords and the petty merchants.
-It mass incarcerates us, and harasses and beats and murders us in our own communities.
-It pumps drugs, liquor, and weapons into our neighborhoods, too; and through its culture industry it saturates our youth with decadent, hyper-capitalist values: all to keep us at each other's throats, instead of focused on the reasons that the great majority of us are poor, and hungry for an individual come-up.
+Now, to the white nation.
+Know that your charmed life is built on contradictions that it cannot resolve.
+It brought Black people here to build the homes, the towns and cities, the agriculture and factories, the whole commercial sector on the cheap, and acts like it does us a favor by pressing us down into ghettos, instead of shipping us "back where we came from."
+It keeps us landless and artificially unemployed, so we can be moved around at the leisure of the economy, so we can enrich the landlords and petty merchants.
+It mass incarcerates, harasses, beats and murders us in our own communities.
+It pumps drugs, liquor, and weapons in our neighborhoods too; and through its culture industry it saturates our children with decadent, hyper-capitalist values – all to keep us at each other's throats, instead of focusing on reasons the majority of us are poor, and hungry for an individual come-up.

 And that's it.
 No more words for y'all.
-Just organization, communist political education, and whatever else we need on our side, to solve this problem we got.
+Only organization, communist political education, and anything else we need on our side to solve this problem we got.
 The ghettos of North America are strewn with Black gunpowder.
 All they need is a red spark.